ash-project/ash/documentation/tutorials/get-started.md

 end
 ```

-Finally, let's add our new Representative resource to our Api module
+Finally, let's add our new Representative resource to our domain module

 ```elixir
 # lib/helpdesk/support.ex